 If an A-2 still has its name tag, it’s possible to research that soldier through federal records.
 In the past, Conway and Maguire would turn to veteran’s organizations, who would often help them track down a jacket’s history just with a nickname.
 But sadly, the World War II vets are dying off, taking their stories with them.
 For Conway, unraveling the mystery is part of the appeal.

 “The first flight jacket I ever owned was a gift from a friend of mine who’s a World War II veteran,” Conway recalls.
 “He bought it in a clothesline sale at a school for a quarter in the 1970s.
 When he gave it to me, I was so elated.
 It had a B-17 bomber painted on the back, and 30 bombs, so we knew the guy had flown 30 missions.
 It had the tail code on the B-17 so we were able to determine it was the 92nd Bomb Group.
 I got hooked on unraveling the little mysteries, and also the je ne sais quoi of the leather aviators wore.
 Even the smell of that old leather captures your imagination because it makes you wonder where it went and who wore it.”

 All photos are from Jon Maguire and John Conway’s “American Flight Jackets.”
-That book and their “Art of the Flight Jacket” are available at Schiffer Books.
+That book and their “Art of the Flight Jacket” are available from Schiffer Books.
 Gary Eastman’s “The Type A-2 Identification Manual” will be sold at Eastman Leather.